Jayromulus/Card-Shifu/readme.md

 ## Usage
 [Using this link](https://discord.com/oauth2/authorize?client_id=1283122235053314088), you can add this bot to your discord server.
 Please submit any issues to the bot using the feedback command, or send a message mentioning user jayromulus in the community discord.
 Alternatively, installation instructions for personal usage or setting up your own version of the bot can be [found here](#installation)

+###### *Please note that this bot is being run on a Raspberry Pi currently, please forgive slow performance during early testing as the device running this program has not been test in this volume before

 ## Commands
 All commands are Slash Commands, meaning everything is going to be called using the format `/command-name [options]`.
 Below is a list of commands with details of how to use them.j
 |Name|Options|Type|Description|